js1019/PlanetaryModels/README.md

 Planetary Model Builder
 ================================================================
-This repository provides codes to build a planet model on a tetrahedal mesh, as well as its reference gravity.
+This repository provides codes to build a planet model on a tetrahedal mesh as well as its reference gravity.

 <img src="figs/moho-mit_combined.png" alt="drawing" width="700" height="243" align="middle"/>